Catherine Gund: Career

-Aggie (2020) is a feature-length documentary that explores the nexus of art, race, and justice through the story of her mother, powerhouse art collector Agnes "Aggie" Gund.
-The film chronicles Agnes Gund's stunning journey to sell a Roy Lichtenstein painting to invest in the Art for Justice Fund.
+Aggie (2020) is a feature-length documentary about her mother, art collector Agnes "Aggie" Gund, and her sale of a Roy Lichtenstein painting to invest in the Art for Justice Fund.
 The film premiered at the Sundance Film Festival in 2020 and was released theatrically in October 2020.
 Gund produced America (2018), a short film directed by Garrett Bradley.
-Gund produced Primera (2021) for HBO that told the story of four parents-turned activists leading Chile's revolutionary path to a new constitution.
+Gund produced Primera (2021) for HBO about parents who became activists for Chile's path to a new constitution.

 She also produced Angola Do You Hear Us?
-Voices from a Plantation Prison (2022) (formerly A Peculiar Silence), a short film directed by Cinque Northern about Liza Jessie Peterson's shutdown 2020 performance of her acclaimed play The Peculiar Patriot at the Louisiana State Penitentiary, Angola.
+Voices from a Plantation Prison (2022) (formerly A Peculiar Silence), a short film directed by Cinque Northern about Liza Jessie Peterson's shutdown 2020 performance of her play The Peculiar Patriot at the Louisiana State Penitentiary, Angola.

-Her archival footage has been featured in numerous TV Shows and films, including How to Survive a Plague, United in Anger: A History of ACT UP, the 2012 documentary Koch, VICE Special Report: Countdown to Zero, Fauci (2022), Cured (2020), and Larry Kramer in Love and Anger (2015).
+Her archival footage has been shown in TV shows and films, including How to Survive a Plague, United in Anger: A History of ACT UP, the 2012 documentary Koch, VICE Special Report: Countdown to Zero, Fauci (2022), Cured (2020), and Larry Kramer in Love and Anger (2015).

-Gund currently serves on the boards of Art For Justice Fund, Art Matters, and is the Chair of The George Gund Foundation.
+Gund serves on the boards of Art For Justice Fund, Art Matters, and is the Chair of The George Gund Foundation.
 She was the founder and a founding board member of JustMedia.
-She was a founding board member of Baldwin for the Arts and currently serves on their advisory board.
+She was a founding board member of Baldwin for the Arts and serves on their advisory board.
 She also co-founded the Third Wave Foundation, an organization that resources youth-led, intersectional, gender justice movements.
 She was the founding director of BENT TV, the video workshop for LGBTQI youth, and was on the founding boards of Iris House, Working Films, Reality Dance Company, and The Sister Fund.
-Previously, Gund has served on the boards of Bard Early Colleges, Osa Conservation, MediaRights.org, The Robeson Fund of the Funding Exchange, The Vera List Center for Art and Politics at the New School, and the Astraea Foundation.
+Previously, Gund served on the boards of Bard Early Colleges, Osa Conservation, MediaRights.org, The Robeson Fund of the Funding Exchange, The Vera List Center for Art and Politics at the New School, and the Astraea Foundation.

+Personal life

+In college Gund came out as a lesbian.